UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 ### on Mac

 ```
-# open a command prompt to
+# open a terminal to
 cd ue4-r424-html5
 ./Setup.command